Tanishk-Sharma/Numerical-Methods/README.md

 # Numerical Methods

+Numerical Methods is the subject concerned with the construction, analysis and use of Algorithms for numerical solution of mathematical problems to given degree of numerical accuracy.

 * A Program to find root of equation using **Method of Bisection**.

 * A Program to find root of equation using **Newton Raphson method**.